mjrobbins18/SEI-Project1-Food-Trivia/README.md

 ![question](./Wireframes/qs.png)

-**Each round is 5 questions long, and number of points for correct guesses are awarded based on the difficulty of the questions.**
+**Each round is 5 questions long, and number of points for correct guesses are awarded based on the difficulty of the questions.
+Between each question on the right and wrong screen, a random food joke is generated from an API and printed on screen**

 ![right](./Wireframes/right.png)